o8o0o8o/blog/README.md

 We can customize components by [swizzling](https://docusaurus.io/docs/swizzling) and styles by [styling](https://docusaurus.io/docs/swizzling)

-Custom plugin `plugins/blog-plugin.js` works just like default one `plugin-content-blog` but extended to add relatedPosts, to metadata.
+Custom plugin `plugins/blog-plugin.js` based on default one `plugin-content-blog` but extended to add relatedPosts to metadata.

+TODO:
+1 Trigger deployment when post is published in Sanity studio 2 Use document action to create permalink field in a tag?
+3 Deploy fr sanity studio and import content